MotorBottle/StoveNotifier/README.md

 The 2 folders testFinalProduct/FinalproductSpeaker are working prototypes demonstrating the idea

-For IOS app, still working on it, so won't be quite useful.
+For IOS app, still working on it, so won't be quite usable for now.

 ![image](https://github.com/MotorBottle/StoveNotifierWIP/assets/71703952/7048cf7e-3a7e-4f38-b9f1-67b9a9fde353)